jcolag/entropy-arbitrage/2023-06-18-universality.md

 ## Even in the Mainstream

 And I want to point out that this doesn't apply solely to marginalized groups.
 The way that straight and white people fit into society involves ignoring large parts of our personalities and most of our interests, too.
-While I don't recommend the show and don't like inserting non-Free Culture quotes into posts, one line from [**The Drew Carey Show**](https://en.wikipedia.org/wiki/The_Drew_Carey_Show) has stuck with me for a long time and applies, here.
+While I don't recommend the show and don't like inserting non-Free Culture quotes into posts, one line from {% wiki The_Drew_Carey_Show|**The Drew Carey Show**|en %} has stuck with me for a long time and applies, here.

  > Oh, you hate your job?
 Oh my God, well why didn't you say so?
 You know there's a support group for that.
 It's called **Everybody**.
 They meet at the bar!